All Episodes

 Just look at your iPad.

-And if you if you if you want to, if you want to put the window down, you put your two fingers on there and on the window, and you scroll down and the window goes down.
+And if you want to put the window down, you put your two fingers on there and on the window and you scroll down and the window goes down.

 It's so damn cool.